 Our cash and cash equivalents are primarily maintained at two financial institutions in the United States.
-The Federal Deposit Insurance Corporation (FDIC) insures the deposits held.
-There was no concentration of credit risk that is material, held with these financial institutions other than the uninsured funds of approximately \$20,200,000, during the period ended March 31, 2011.
+Deposits held with these financial institutions may exceed the amount of insurance provided on such deposits.
+The balances are insured by the Federal Deposit Insurance Corporation (FDIC).
+During the period ended June 30, 2011 we had, at times, funds that were uninsured.
+The uninsured balance at June 30, 2011 was approximately \$30,700,000.
 The Company does not believe that it is subject to any unusual financial risk beyond the normal risk associated with commercial banking relationships.
 We have not experienced any losses on our deposits of cash and cash equivalents.
-Our investment policy is to not hold more than 5% of our portfolio in any one instrument.